Plan would punish cities with unofficial pot bans — like Lakewood — by taking their liquor money

 Under Sawyer’s bill, cities like Lakewood would lose 70 percent of liquor revenues they receive from the state unless they either enact an official marijuana ban or allow pot businesses to operate by January 2018.

-Without a change in its marijuana policy, Lakewood would stand to lose about $540,000 per year if Sawyer’s measure becomes law, said Lakewood City Manager John Caulfield.
+Without a change in its policy, Lakewood would lose about $540,000 per year if the measure becomes law, said City Manager John Caulfield.

 That money comes from a state account that pools all revenue from permits, licenses, fees and penalties involving alcohol, which the state shares partly with cities and counties.